 In the U.S. urology market, the leading competitor is Boston Scientific.
-The company holds the leading positions in the stone management device market, BPH treatment device market and erectile dysfunction market.
+The company holds the leading positions in the stone management device market, BPH treatment device market, and erectile dysfunction market.
 BARD is the second-leading competitor.
 The company also holds the leading position in the urinary incontinence device market, solely attributed to its dominant position in the urinary catheter market.
 Coloplast was the third-leading competitor.
-The company currently stands as the second-leading positions in the urinary incontinence device market and erectile dysfunction device market.
+The company currently stands in the second-leading positions in the urinary incontinence device market and erectile dysfunction device market.

 Coloplast is the leading competitor in the European urological device market.
 The company’s position in the overall market can be primarily attributed to its success in the urinary catheter and erectile dysfunction device markets, where it is the market leader.
 Coloplast is also prominent in the markets for nephrostomy devices, urinary incontinence slings and stone management devices.